Olivr/free-domain/README.md

 Now go to the corresponding zone file for your chosen domain.

 For **example.cluster.ws**, edit the zone file [zones/cluster.ws.yaml](zones/cluster.ws.yaml), and follow the format used by the other domains to set the nameservers given by your DNS provider.
+Open the file on github.dev and add a newline after the comments, and finally register.

 ### Renew your domain